 I used to get my haircut from Bob Ridge, a distinguished and much older man.
 Bob cut my hair for 20+ years in Dallas.
-Over the years he became a friend and a mentor and I always looked forward to my appointment with Bob.
-He was a sought-after stylist, and many of his customers like me had been doing business with him for years.
+Over the years he became a friend and a mentor, and I always looked forward to my appointment with Bob who was a sought-after stylist, and many of his customers like me had been doing business with him for years.
 There were also local celebrities who sought his services as well, though he never talked about them.
 I remember coming early for my appointment and seeing a person I recognized but couldn't put a name with the face.
 I just smiled at the man and nodded as he walked through the lobby.
-I asked Bob who it was and he said it was the Mayor of Dallas.
+I asked Bob who it was, and he said it was the Mayor of Dallas.
 The atmosphere at Bob's place was always relaxing with light classical music in the background, and the conversation with Bob was always uplifting.
 I never left his business without a bounce in my step.

 Permission marketing isn't glamorous.
-In fact, it’s hard work and requires patience.
+It's hard work and requires patience.
 I believe most marketers are only thinking of getting and closing the sale.

 In a world of call blocking, unsought messages, and fleeting attention, relevance is remarkable.